Tryin' to Live My Life Without You

 "Trying to Live My Life Without You" or "Tryin' to Live My Life Without You" is a song written by Eugene Frank Williams, originally popularized by soul singer Otis Clay.
 In early 1973 it reached #102 on the Billboard Bubbling Under chart.
 On February 17, 1973, Clay performed the song on Soul Train.
 It has since been covered by several other artists, most notably Bob Seger on his 1981 Nine Tonight album, Dr. Feelgood on their 1982 Fast Women & Slow Horses album, Brinsley Schwarz and at live performances by The California Honeydrops.
+Two lines are used by Drake in "Moth Balls" from Some_Sexy_Songs_4_U.

 Writing

 The song is sung from the point of view of a man who is addressing his former lover.
 During the song's verses, the narrator tells of various habits he has had over his lifetime, such as smoking "five packs of cigarettes a day", drinking "four or five bottles of wine."

 and womanizing with many young women.
 In the song, he states that breaking those former habits was difficult, but not nearly as difficult as getting over the girl and forgetting the love they shared.